Hawaiian Islands: Earthquakes

+The Hawaiian Islands have many earthquakes, generally triggered by and related to volcanic activity.
+Seismic activity, as a result, is currently highest in the southern part of the chain.
+Both historical and modern earthquake databases have correlated higher magnitude earthquakes with flanks of active volcanoes, such as Mauna Loa and Kilauea.
+The combination of erosional forces, which cause slumping and landslides, with the pressure exerted by rising magma put a great amount of stress on the volcanic flanks.
+The stress is released when the slope fails, or slips, causing an earthquake.
+This type of seismicity is unique because the forces driving the system are not always consistent over time, since rates of volcanic activity fluctuate.
+Seismic hazard near active, seaward volcanic flanks is high, partially because of the especially unpredictable nature of the forces that trigger earthquakes, and partially because these events occur at relatively shallow depths.
+Flank earthquakes typically occur at depths ranging from 5 to 20 km, increasing the hazard to local infrastructure and communities.
+Earthquakes and landslides on the island chain have also been known to cause tsunamis.

-The Hawaiian Islands have many earthquakes, generally caused by volcanic activity.
-Most of the early earthquake monitoring took place in Hilo, by missionaries Titus Coan, Sarah J. Lyman and her family.
+Most of the early earthquake monitoring took place in Hilo, by missionaries Titus Coan and Sarah J. Lyman and her family.
 Between 1833 and 1896, approximately 4 or 5 earthquakes were reported per year.
+Today, earthquakes are monitored by the Hawaiian Volcano Observatory run by the USGS.

 Hawaii accounted for 7.3% of the United States' reported earthquakes with a magnitude 3.5 or greater from 1974 to 2003, with a total 1533 earthquakes.
 Hawaii ranked as the state with the third most earthquakes over this time period, after Alaska and California.

-On October 15, 2006, there was an earthquake with a magnitude of 6.7 off the northwest coast of the island of Hawaii, near the Kona area of the big island.
+On October 15, 2006, there was an earthquake with a magnitude of 6.7 off the northwest coast of the island of Hawaii, near the Kona area.
 The initial earthquake was followed approximately five minutes later by a magnitude 5.7 aftershock.
-Minor-to-moderate damage was reported on most of the Big Island.
+Minor to moderate damage was reported on most of the Big Island.
 Several major roadways became impassable from rock slides, and effects were felt as far away as Honolulu, Oahu, nearly 150 mi from the epicenter.
 Power outages lasted for several hours to days.
 Several water mains ruptured.
 No deaths or life-threatening injuries were reported.

 On May 4, 2018, there was a 6.9 earthquake in the zone of volcanic activity from Kīlauea.

 Earthquakes are monitored by the Hawaiian Volcano Observatory run by the USGS.